CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

         Unobservable State: "((),())

 As you can see, the message contains information about the particular aspects of a specific strategy.
 It outputs such information for the whole strategy tuple.

 If your game depends on outside parameters, you can check for a whole class of parameters

-xxx

 1. You can simulate the outcomes for a game given a strategy.
-And of course you can do all sorts of illustrations with that

-xxx Simulate outcome for a specific game
+And of course you can do all sorts of illustrations with that like simulating the outcome for a specific game.

-xxx Tabulate outcomes for a game.

 2. You can also try to solve a game, which means, given a game, you are trying to find an equilibrium.
 Now, there are limitations in what you can do here.
-Hard limitations in the sense that computing equilibria in general is a computationally very hard problem.
+Hard limitations in the sense that computing equilibria in general is a  very hard problem.
 Weak limitations in the sense that we have spent no (nada!) efforts to optimize the code for performance.
 This will change in the future but for now keep that in mind.

-Here is an example:

 ### Supplying strategies
-TODO Explain better Kleisli types used

-If you want to check for equilibria, you need to supply strategies.
+If you want to check for equilibria, you actually need to supply strategies.
 The strategies you need to supply are akin to behavioral strategies in classical game theory.
-Which means that you need to supply a function for each move that can be made.
+Which means that, if want to specify a _pure strategy_ you need to supply a function for each observation that can be made.
 Which means you need to know how to define functions in our system.

 Note, that even if there are no previous moves, no previous information to observe on which a strategy would be conditioned, you still supply a function -- just a constant function.
 This may look strange at the beginning but in essence it helps to make the system over all more uniform.
 And do not worry!
 You will not notice it much because we provide syntactic sugar which allow you to forget about this if you want to.